zeroxoneafour/polonium/readme.md

 - Install/Reinstall - `make install`
 - Clean build - `make clean`
 - Clean build and target - `make cleanall`
+- Build DBus - `make dbus`

+To finish installing DBus, use `systemctl --user enable --now polonium-saver` and turn on DBus in the script settings.

+## getting logs

+To get logs, do the following -
+- Set log level to debug in settings
+- Log out and log in again, and immediately reproduce the issue if possible after logging in
+- Run `journalctl -e --no-pager -g "[Pp]olonium"`
+- Copy EVERYTHING that comes out

 ## license